pkcool/bssuite-microservices/README.md

 ## How to test

 ### Setup and build
 First, generate all apps from their _.yo-rc.json_.
+(Run the command from devops-scripts directory)

     ./setup-apps.sh